fitzgen/wu.js/README.md

 "I have no idea what you are talking about"
 -------------------------------------------

-Maybe this will make more sense to you: Wu.js is a javascript library for functional programming with iterators.
+Oh, sorry.
+Sometimes I have so much fun that I don't notice I'm the only one laughing.
+Maybe this will make more sense to you:

+*Wu.js is a javascript library for functional programming with lazily-evaluated iterators*.

 API
 ---